 (SOUNDBITE OF SINGING)

 DREISINGER: No so-called island time at this fest.
-Things begin and end according to schedule, but this year, poet and writer Kevin Young discovered that no amount of professionalism can tamper with the - OK, I'll say it - laid back (unintelligible) feel of Calabash.
+Things begin and end according to schedule.
+But this year, poet and writer Kevin Young discovered that no amount of professionalism can tamper with the - OK, I'll say it - laid-back "Irie, mon" feel of Calabash.

 KEVIN YOUNG: You see people there all day, eating.
 They're with families.
 It really has a kind of community vibe and also almost a pilgrimage vibe.